A Relational Program Logic with Data Abstraction and Dynamic Framing: Biprograms: syntax and relational reasoning

 In summary, this example shows biprograms express alignment of the programs under consideration in order to facilitate procedure-modular reasoning using relational specs and to facilitate the use of simpler relational invariants for loops.
 In passing we introduced ways to express relations on pointer structures, abstracting from specific addresses (as appropriate for Java- and ML-like languages) and making it possible to specify relations where some parts of the heap are meant to have isomorphic structure while other parts may be entirely different.
 There are at least two important use cases for such differences: encapsulated data structures, when relating implementations of a module interface, and structure manipulated by ``secret'' computations, when proving information flow properties.

 The example happens to work well with close alignment of the program structure and agreement on all the data involved.
-The logic must handle aligned allocation in a loop, as in this example, but also differing allocations, for example temporary or encapsulated data structure.
-The proof rules used to derive a relational modular linking rule like (\ref{eq:mismatchR}) make use of a general form of local equivalence specification, derived from the frame condition of a unary spec (and defined in Sect.~\ref{sec:locEq}).
-But it is also possible to express local equivalence notions suited to specific situations, as in the example, and it is possible to work with differing program structures as illustrated in some case studies (e.g., Fig.~\ref{fig:woven-insert} and Sect.~\ref{sec:eg:encapR}).
+The logic must handle aligned allocation in a loop, as in this example.
+It must also handle differing allocations, for example to relate programs using different encapsulated data representations.
+Differing allocations also arise when proving noninterference, in cases where allocation occurs under high branch conditions.

+The proof rules used to derive a relational modular linking rule like (\ref{eq:mismatchR}) make use of a general form of local equivalence specification, derived from the frame condition of a unary spec (and defined in Section~\ref{sec:locEq}).
+But it is also possible to express local equivalence notions suited to specific situations, as in the example, and it is possible to work with differing program structures as illustrated in some case studies (e.g., Figure~\ref{fig:woven-insert} and Section~\ref{sec:eg:encapR}).